 Truss Design Engineer.
 Person who is licensed to practice engineering as defined by the legal requirements of the jurisdiction in which the building is to be constructed and who supervises the preparation of the truss design drawings.

 Truss Designer.
 Person responsible for preparation of the truss design drawings.

 Truss Member.
 A chord member or web member of a truss.

 Truss Placement Diagram.
-Illustration identifying the assumed location of each truss.
+The illustration (i.e., drawing) identifying the location of each truss.